Download your FREE Nutritious Snack Guide

 Garnish: Cilantro or fresh parsley and lime wedges

-Sweet Potato Pear Soup Instructions:
+Pear Sweet Potato Soup Instructions:

 1. Firstly, in a large pot, heat oil over medium heat.

-Enjoy your sweet potato pear soup!
+Enjoy your pear sweet potato soup!

 Sweet Potato Soup